neezer/bunni/README.md

 #### `bunni.onFailed: (error: Error) => void`

-Emitted when bunni encounters an error during connection, channel, or topography assertion.
+Emitted when bunni

-NOTE: When bunni enounters a failure, it will close the connection if one is open.
-Since bunni doesn't have assurances that all systems are green, it errs on the side of caution and shuts everything down, leaving the decision of what to do next up to you.

 - failed to establish a connection to a broker
 - failed to open a channel to the broker
 - failed to assert topography

+NOTE: When bunni enounters a failure, it will close the connection if one is open.
+Since bunni doesn't have assurances that all systems are green, it errs on the side of caution and shuts everything down, leaving the decision of what to do next up to you.

 #### `bunni.onClosing: () => void`